 The LINX System is a medical device which is placed around the Lower Oesophageal Sphincter (LOS) using a simple technique called laparoscopy (keyhole surgery).
 The device consists of a small flexible band of interlinked titanium beads with magnetic cores and is placed around the LOS in the closed position.
 The beads will separate temporarily as the force a swallow allows good and drink to pass into the stomach.
 The magnetic attraction between the beads then brings the device back to the closed position to prevent reflux occurring.
 The magnets are calibrated to allow higher gastric pressures to open the device, but will not open for the lower gastric pressure of reflux.
 This means that the device will also open if there is a need to release increased pressure in the stomach (when belching or vomiting).

 Who is the Linx System suitable for?

 It is suitable for people who suffer from GORD.
 In addition, the individual should be able to swallow normally, have a healthy oesophagus and this is sometimes assessed using Manometry.

 How effective is the Linx System?

-At The GI Unit, Mr Majid Hashemi performs the Linx Procedure and has been published in various news articles regarding the success of the Linx System.
-For any questions on Gastroesophageal Disease (GORD) or for more information on the Linx System you can contact us by calling 020 7078 3802 or by emailing us at email@example.com.
+At The GI Unit, Mr Majid Hashemi regularly performs the Linx procedure and has been published in various news articles regarding the success of the Linx system.
+For any questions on Gastroesophageal Disease (GORD) or for more information on the Linx system you can contact us by calling 020 7078 3802 or by emailing us at email@example.com.

 Our gastrointestinal specialists team have a dedicated and caring approach and will seek to find you the earliest appointment possible with the correct specialist for your needs.
 If you are self-paying you don’t need a referral from your GP.